inisqbd3189374/note/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it's written, so prioritize clarity and understandability.
 Continuously refactor and improve your codebase.
 Also, embrace testing as a means to ensure reliability and facilitate change.
 Lastly, remember that programming is not just about writing code but also about solving problems effectively."

 In essence, keep it simple, clear, and well-tested — this will lead to better software in the long run.

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks you can ensure that you are making progress on the right things.

+Next, use a timeline or schedule to plan out your day or week.
+Allocate time for each task, including breaks and time to focus.
+Following a schedule can help keep you on track and prevent you from getting sidetracked.
+It can also help to break down larger tasks into smaller, more manageable pieces.
+ - 来自helpful assistant